 // Usage with type safety

-if (isProduct(data)) {
+if (isProductResult(result)) {

-// TypeScript knows data is Product
+// TypeScript knows result.data.content is GetProductDetailContent

 }